-Bitcoins as a form of cryptocurrency were first invented to offer a potential solution to the "double-spending" problem (Nakamoto (2008)).
+to the "double-spending" problem (Nakamoto (2008)).
 It enables peer-to-peer transactions recorded on the Bitcoin blockchain that is secure and time-stamped to make it tamper-proof, and by broadcasting all candidate transactions publicly and having "miners" constantly competing for the recording right and validating new blocks, its distributed ledger provides an almost real-time decentralized consensus on whether a transaction has taken place.
 If both Alice and Bob use bitcoins, they can make the transfer directly.

-By design, maintaining the decentralized consensus record on Bitcoin blockchain requires the miners to solve difficult NP-complete computational problems (i.e., mining, a form of "proof-of-work") which is costly and limited in capacity, making it unsuitable for large volumes of financial transactions.
+By design, maintaining the decentralized consensus record on Bitcoin blockchain requires the miners to solve difficult NP-complete computational problems (i.e., mining, a form of PoW) which is costly and limited in capacity, making it unsuitable for large volumes of financial transactions.
 Subsequent platforms such as Lightning (built on the Bitcoin blockchain) and Stellar (separate blockchain) help improve the processing capacity through local channels and multisignature accounts so that unnecessary information does not have to be part of the decentralized consensus.
 Counterparty also builds on the Bitcoin blockchain, but allows for more flexible smart contracts and maintains consensus through "proof-of-burn," i.e., fees paid by clients are destroyed, and nodes are rewarded for validation from the inflation of the currency.